Yvette enjoying an Italian Aperol Spritz recipe while exploring the streets of Rome.

 What exactly is an aperitif?

-What’s the difference between an Aperol Spritz & a Campari Spritz?
+What’s the difference between an Aperol Spritz and a Campari Spritz?

 While the Aperol Spritz is currently having a “moment,” there are many different spritzes you can try and compare.
 The closest cousin to the Aperol Spritz is the Campari Spritz.
 While the recipe for the Campari Spritz just replaces the alcohol Campari for the Aperol (all other ingredients remain the same), the resulting drink is significantly more bitter, with hints of cherry, cinnamon, clove, and orange.
 Additionally, the Campari Spritz is twice as strong in alcohol content.